 Ted Neeley understudied Jesus on Broadway and was the original Claude in Hair.
 He gives an excellent, impassioned performance as Jesus in the film, and certainly looks the part, with his wide-set eyes giving him a mystic, faraway gaze.
 Neeley's voice takes on an irksome tremulous quality in some quieter passages, but his yowling high notes are spine-tingling, especially in “Gethsemene.”
 He toured for years with Jesus Christ Superstar, and was a featured vocalist in Meat Loaf's early 80s concerts.

 Murray Head is best known today for speak-singing the 1984 hit “One Night in Bangkok,” from the musical Chess (lyrics by Tim Rice, music by Björn Ulvaeus and Benny Andersson of ABBA) but has also had success as a recording artist in the UK, France and Canada.
 His two major film roles were in The Family Way with Haley Mills (1966) and Sunday, Bloody Sunday (1971).
-A still of Head from The Family Way is the cover of The Smith’s Stop Me best-of album.
-Murray Head is the older brother of Anthony Stewart Head, well-known to cult audiences for his roles in Buffy the Vampire Slayer and Doctor Who.
+A still of Head from The Family Way is the cover of The Smiths' Stop Me best-of album.
+Murray Head is the older brother of Anthony Stewart Head, known to cult audiences for his roles in Buffy the Vampire Slayer, Repo!
+The Genetic Opera and Doctor Who, as well as performing a well-regarded turn as Frank N. Furter in a touring version of The Rocky Horror Show.

 Carl Anderson took over the role of Judas from Ben Vereen on Broadway, and went on to play the role in Los Angeles.
-The power and charisma of his Judas is undeniable, and while I prefer Murray Head, Anderson’s performance is unimpeachable.
+The power and charisma of his Judas is undeniable, and while I prefer Murray Head, Anderson’s performance is unimpeachable and a favorite of many.
 It must also be said that he nails the funky rave-up “Superstar,” putting the album cut to shame - and I doubt Murray could have pulled off the white fringe!
-As fabulous as this number is, it's the only point where the film goes over-the-top into realms of questionable taste.
-Has Judas died and gone to Las Vegas?
+As fabulous as this number is, it's the only point where the film goes over-the-top into realms of questionable taste, giving the impression that Judas has died and gone to Las Vegas.

 Anderson got two Golden Globe nominations for his appearance in the film, and went on to a long career in film, television and recordings.
 He also played Iscariot in numerous touring productions.
 Sadly, he died of leukemia in 2004, at just 59.

 Here's Carl performing "Superstar" on The Tonight Show, apparently in the late 1990s.
-Still sounding amazing after all that time, and with even better diction!
+Still sounding amazing after all that time, and with impressive diction.

 While the casting of a black man as Judas seems tailor-made for controversy, everyone involved has denied this was ever a consideration.
-Having an African American playing one of the most (unfairly?) reviled characters in history does seem like a deliberate provocation - especially when he ends up swinging on a noose like so much strange fruit, but Anderson's performance transcends easy political point-scoring.
+Having an African American playing one of the most (unfairly?) reviled characters in history does seem like a deliberate provocation - especially when he ends up swinging on a noose like so much strange fruit, but both Vereen and Anderson's performances transcend easy political point-scoring.
 For better or worse, it is now traditional that an African American plays Judas in stage shows – Corey Glover, lead singer from In Living Colour, recently toured with Ted Neeley.

 Josh Mostel gives a hilarious performance as Herod in the movie, but he can’t compare with Manfred Mann singer Mike d’Abo’s vocals on the record.
 The only real mis-step in the film cast is the use of Kurt Yahgjian as Annas – his breathy falsetto might have been intended to sound unearthly, but instead he sounds comical.
 Annas was Caiaphas’ father-in-law, but is instead portrayed as a strangely effete junior priest.
 Odd.